Jason's life is beginning to unravel. His grades have slipped, he's moody, he doesn't

 Addiction begins as abuse, or using a substance like marijuana or cocaine.

-For example, just because Sara smoked pot a few times doesn't mean that she has an
+an addiction.
+For example, just because Sara smoked pot a few times doesn't mean that

-addiction, but it does mean that she's abusing a drug — and that could lead
+she has an addiction, but it does mean that she's abusing a drug — and that

 People can get addicted to all sorts of substances.
 When we think of addiction,

 we usually think of alcohol or illegal drugs.
 But people become addicted to medicines,

 Some substances are more addictive than others: Drugs like crack or heroin are

 so addictive that they might only be used once or twice before the user loses control.

 Addiction means a person has no control over whether he or she